 His work is frequently in marketing and public awareness campaigns by many companies and organizations including Apple, National Audubon Society, the National Park Service, and Patagonia.

-Adam's photos have been published in numerous magazines including; Sunset Magazine, Backpacker Magazine, and Men’s Journal, and on the covers of Arizona Highways, Cowboys & Indians, Via Magazine, Colorado Life, and New Mexico Magazine.
+Adam's photos have been published in numerous magazines including; National Geographic Traveler, Sunset Magazine, Backpacker Magazine, and Men’s Journal, and on the covers of Arizona Highways, Cowboys & Indians, Via Magazine, Colorado Life, and New Mexico Magazine.
 You can also see more of his photography in his book Chasing the Light – Grand Canyon.
 Most recently his work was used on the cover of the new book Grand Canyon National Park 100 Views which celebrates the park's centennial.

 As a young man Adam had many wonderful opportunities to express himself creatively through art.
 These included being mentored by professional artists who volunteered time to youth programs.
 In the spirit of paying it forward, Adam gives time working with youth programs, especially for those representing kids from underserved communities.